Innovation Hub for Advanced Applied Materials

 - Ceramic material for solid-state batteries

-Assistance with business development will be provided by Brenda Da Costa, MTRAC Commercialization Program Director and members of the Oversight Committee who are active in relevant commercial sectors.
+Assistance with business development will be provided by Nate Yenor, Technology Commercialization Associate/Interim MTRAC Director, from the Office of Innovation and Commercialization and members of the Oversight Committee who are active in relevant commercial sectors.
 PIs are expected to commit to regular meetings with the Commercialization Program Director and quarterly meetings with the Oversight Committee.
 Cooperating institutional support in the preparation of program reports will be required on a six month basis to consolidate financial reporting to MEDC.
 Additionally, entrepreneurial training to improve applications and the ultimate commercialization outcome will be available to applicants through additional MEDC support.

 Budget Period and Amount

 Proposal funds are granted for a one-year period subject to milestone achievement.
 Budgets are anticipated to range from $30K-50K of direct costs per year.
-Matching funds (1:1) are required of each project.
+Matching funds are required of each project. (see instructions for more details)

 Frequently Asked Questions